 In Catalyst Wedding Co. editor Liz Susong's weekly column devoted to the feminist bride, she dives headfirst into the crazy history behind common wedding traditions we may take for granted.
 Liz investigates here.

 So, I’m a vegetarian, and for as long as I can remember, upon finding this out, folks like to volunteer the reasons why they’re not.
 They’ve thought about it, they get it, but they’ve come to a different conclusion.
-There’s this base-level of defensiveness around aligning with the status quo when it’s in vogue to be avant garde.
+There’s this base-level of defensiveness around aligning with the status quo when it’s in vogue to be avant-garde.
 And I totally get that.
-For instance, I want to drive a 1970s Volkswagen camper van, but I do drive a 2010 Honda Civic because I’m not trying to break down all over the damn highway.
+For instance, I want to drive a 1970s Volkswagen camper van, but I do drive a 2010 Honda Civic because I’m not trying to break down all over the highway.

 And when I meet a fellow Millennial driving a beautiful vintage van, I feel a little envious and assume that their life must be far more accommodating to mechanical inconvenience, so isn’t that nice for them.
 All of this to say, for feminists who maintained the norm by taking their husbands’ last names, the emotions around this choice are a mixed bag.

 Women who are aware of the politicized history of women’s last names often take the last name question quite seriously, putting a lot of thought and consideration into the choice.
 Stephanie says, “I'm a feminist, and I took my husband's last name.
-Some people assume that I took his name by default, or out of a lack of awareness on the options—but neither are true in our case.”
+Some people assume that I took his name by default, or out of a lack of awareness on the options—but neither is true in our case.”
 She explains that they considered a number of factors: the desire to share a common name, as well as what each name represents about the values of their respective families.
 In the end, they chose his name: “My husband’s family, to me, represents what a family should be.
 Their version of family is something I wanted to embrace and be a part of.”

 After lengthy deliberation with their partners, some women still choose to take their husbands’ names due to the reality that taking his name may feel like the best of imperfect options.
 Skye says, “It was important to me that we discussed it and tried other things out.”
 But in the end, they were unable to find an alternative that felt right: “So having tried everything else, I did decide to take his name.”
 Charmi agrees that there isn’t an ideal option: “It’s logistically complicated.”